-No actions shall be maintained against the town for damages for any injury to any person or property, or for wrongful death, alleged to have been sustained by reason of the negligence of the town or any officer, agent or employee thereof unless a written statement of the claimant, his agent or attorney, or the personal representative of any decedent whose death is a result of the alleged negligence of the town, its officers, agents or employees, of the nature of the claim and the time and place at which the injury is alleged to have occurred or to have been received shall have been filed with the mayor or any attorney appointed by the council for the purpose Art.
-X, S 1 Middletown Town Code Art.
-XI, S 3 within sixty days after such cause of action shall have occurred, except where the claimant is an infant or not compos mentis or the injured party dies within such sixty days, such statement may be filed within one hundred and twenty days, and no officers, agents or employees of the town shall have authority to waive such conditions precedent or any of them.
+No actions shall be maintained against the town for damages for any injury to any person or property, or for wrongful death, alleged to have been sustained by reason of the negligence of the town or any officer, agent or employee thereof unless a written statement of the claimant, his agent or attorney, or the personal representative of any decedent whose death is a result of the alleged negligence of the town, its officers, agents or employees, of the nature of the claim and the time and place at which the injury is alleged to have occurred or to have been received shall have been filed with the mayor or any attorney appointed by the council for the purpose within sixty days after such cause of action shall have occurred, except where the claimant is an infant or not compos mentis or the injured party dies within such sixty days, such statement may be filed within one hundred and twenty days, and no officers, agents or employees of the town shall have authority to waive such conditions precedent or any of them.
+(1954 chapter 477).